 Senior Adviser

-Judy is co-founder and managing director of Violence Prevention Network and operates as a special advisor to our international projects.
+Judy is co-founder and managing director of Violence Prevention Network and operates as a special adviser to our international projects.
 As part of our engagement in the EC Radicalisation Awareness Network (RAN) she acts as a quality manager within the RAN activities.
 She brings two decades of experience in areas such as right-wing extremism, prison-exit continuum and lobbying with excellent connections into national and European authorities and institutions.

 Head of Communications